zaiisao/Documentation/en/Real-time-Messaging/messaging_ios.md

 ## Considerations

-- The Agora RTM SDK supports creating multiple <%=RtmClient %> instances that are independent of each other.
+- The Agora RTM SDK supports creating multiple [AgoraRtmKit](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html) instances that are independent of each other.

-<%  if (platform == "Web") { %>
-- To send and receive peer-to-peer or channel messages, ensure that you have successfully logged in the Agora RTM system (i.e., ensure that you have received <%=onLoginSuccess %>).
-<% }
-else { %>
--  To send and receive peer-to-peer or channel messages, ensure that you have successfully logged in the Agora RTM system (i.e., ensure that you have received <%=onLoginSuccess %>).
+-  To send and receive peer-to-peer or channel messages, ensure that you have successfully logged in the Agora RTM system (i.e., ensure that you have received `AgoraRtmLoginErrorOk`).

-<% } %>
-- To use any of the channel features, you must first call the <%=createChannel %> method to create a channel instance.
+- To use any of the channel features, you must first call the [createChannelWithId](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html#//api/name/createChannelWithId:delegate:) method to create a channel instance.
-- You can create multiple channel instances for each <%=RtmClient %> instance, but you can only join a maximum of 20 channels at the same time.
+- You can create multiple channel instances for each [AgoraRtmKit](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html) instance, but you can only join a maximum of 20 channels at the same time.
 The `channelId` parameter needs to be channel-specific.

-<%  if (platform == "Web") { %>
-- When you do not want to use a specific instance any more, you can use the `RemoveAllListeners` method to remove all its listeners.
-<% }
-else { %>
-- When you leave a channel and do not want to join it again, you can call the <%=destroyChannel %> method to release all resources used by the channel instance.
+- When you leave a channel and do not want to join it again, you can call the [destroyChannelWithId](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html#//api/name/destroyChannelWithId:) method to release all resources used by the channel instance.

-<% } %>
-- You cannot reuse a received <%=RtmMessage %> instance.
+- You cannot reuse a received [AgoraRtmMessage](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmMessage.html) instance.